wassim-saadallah/file-explorer/readme.md

 # file-explorer
-a web-based file explorer with (hopefully) full GUI interface
+A web-based file explorer with (hopefully) full GUI interface

 # TO DO
 ## Backend